jerry-jiao/Bucket.io/README.md

 # Bucket.io

-A side project that I have been working on.
-It's a bucket list app to connect people with similar bucket list items!
+Currently building a bucket list app to connect people with similar things on their bucket lists, using React Native and Expo.